Gromov-Hausdorff Convergence of Spectral Truncations for Quantum Groups: Gromov--Hausdorff Convergence of Spectral Truncation for Coamenable Compact Quantum Group of Kac Type and Discrete Quantum Groups

 \section{Gromov--Hausdorff Convergence of Spectral Truncation for Coamenable Compact Quantum Group of Kac Type and Discrete Quantum Groups}

 In this section, we discuss two examples: coamenable compact quantum groups of Kac type and discrete quantum groups.

 For coamenable compact quantum groups of Kac type, it follows from \cite{16} that $(C(\mathbb{G}), L_\ell)$ is a compact quantum metric space if and only if $(F(\mathbb{G}), L_\ell)$ is a compact quantum metric space.
 Later in this section, we will show that $(C(\mathbb{G}), L_\ell^k)$ is a compact quantum metric space if and only if $(F(\mathbb{G}), L_\ell^k)$ is a compact quantum metric space.
-And, by the results in Theorem~\ref{compact quantum metric space}, if $\mathbb{G}$ has polynomial growth, then $(C(\mathbb{G}), L_\ell^k)$ is a compact quantum metric space.
+And, by the results of Theorem~\ref{compact quantum metric space}, if $\mathbb{G}$ has polynomial growth, then there exists $k$ such that $(C(\mathbb{G}), L_\ell^k)$ is a compact quantum metric space.

 On the other hand, for discrete quantum groups, it is known from \cite{23} that a discrete quantum group of rapid decay can also be equipped with a compact quantum metric space structure.

 We first recall the definition of the algebra of central functions,